 Small, independently owned coffee shops and breweries in Hampton Roads rely on tap water every day.
 Water makes up 95 to 99 percent of every cup of coffee they pour or beer they craft. askHRgreen.org has partnered with local coffee shops and breweries to recognize the national “Imagine a Day Without Water” campaign.
-On Oct.
-10, participating locations will be distributing limited-edition coffee sleeves for coffee and coasters for beer to remind guests that without Hampton Roads tap water there would be no coffee, no beer.
-Without Hampton Roads tap water local coffee shops and breweries would have to close up shop.
+On Wednesday, Oct.
+23, participating locations will be distributing limited-edition coffee sleeves for coffee and coasters for beer to remind guests that without Hampton Roads tap water there would be no coffee, no beer.
+Coffee shops and breweries in Hampton Roads can sign up here to be a part of this special promotion.

 But it’s more than water, it’s also the people needed to operate and maintain these systems, as well as the often unseen network of pipes and equipment that carry water to and from our homes.
 Beneath our cities, there is a vast amount of infrastructure — more than 6,500 miles of water distribution pipeline and 5,800 miles of sanitary sewer lines throughout Hampton Roads.
 These systems, and the people who maintain them, work silently and reliably to keep the water flowing.
 Because they are out of sight, we often take them for granted, but their proper maintenance is essential.